 My book club first started meeting in January of 2013.
-We’re an informal group who meet approximately every other month to discuss a book about self-development, productivity, well-being and other inspirational themes.
+We’re an informal group who now meet approximately every other month on Zoom to discuss a book about self-development, productivity, well-being and other inspirational themes.
 We have delved into vulnerability, presence, the body-mind connection, the Alexander Technique, and how to create and change a habit.

 From the blurb: